 Especially if you are someone who gets distracted easily and cannot keep track of progress.
 Even if you try to, you can’t, for the life of you, keep everything in one place.

 A bullet journal is your one-stop shop for everything that you want to keep a record of, organize, and plan out.

 More importantly, the bullet journal serves to make you realize what’s important in your life and what is a distraction.

 With the daily entry logging and weekly and monthly goals, you end up with a pretty good picture of what you think you want to do and what you want to accomplish.

-Furthermore, instead of writing long entries into your journal in a free form manner, you can rapid log, which helps you stay focused on the tasks instead of thinking of journaling as a chore.
+Furthermore, instead of writing long entries into your journal in a free-form manner, you can rapidly log, which helps you stay focused on the tasks instead of thinking of journaling as a chore.